StareInTheAir/dldu-points/README.md

 # dldu-points

-A single page web application that shows a total a detailed score when playing a DLDU run on stream.
+A web application that shows a total and a detailed score when playing a DLDU run on stream.
 It's made for being integrated into OBS as a browser source.
-A Google Docs sheet is used a data source and changes made to it automatically update the current score.
+A Google Docs sheet is used the data source and changing it automatically update the current score.

 ## Demo